DanTheEpicMan/memory-driver-communication/README.md

 # Why use this communication method?
 When manually mapping a kernel driver with a program like KDMapper, the cache of the driver is erased, leaving IOCTL communication impossible and causing the computer to crash whenever an attempt is made to use IOCTL on a driver that was manually mapped with KDMapper.

+# ToDo
+Implement a kind of loop into the driver (not a real loop as that driver would not be able to be fully mapped, also causes a memory leak and boots you out of windows (but does not crash)) using something like a timer to wake the driver up every couple of seconds.
+This sudo loop would allow us to constantly poll KBuffer for any changes and to execute commands based on those changes, outputting it to UBuffer and going back to sleep.